 Hair Hacks To Keep Your Hair Healthy

 If you’re reading this, it’s likely that your once lustrous tresses are now mussy mops.
-But, fear not.
-There’s a lot you can do to return life to your locks.
+But, fear not!
+There’s a lot you can do to restore life to your locks.
 Here are 11 expert tips for healthy hair.

 2) Give Your Hair A Rinse: Rinse your hair thoroughly with clean water (you can always use that bottle that’s too warm to drink) as soon as you’re out of the less pristine agua in which you swim, and then shampoo and condition when you get home.

 3) Be Gentle: Be extra gentle with wet hair.
 Your hair’s structure is weaker when wet or damp, so use a wide toothed comb or untangling brush for styling.
 While your normal impulse might be throwing your air up in a top knot, you are better off drying it or letting it dry in the open air.

 4) Protect Your Hair: Exposure to the sun depletes the vital protein called keratin in your hair.
 Keratin is like a super shield against humidity but when it is depleted, your hair will be more “brillo” than brilliant.
 Keratin treatments (or supplements) can help protect you from the frizzies and give your locks a new lease on life.
 Using a good keratin based hair care line at home is also wise.